casperez29/tns_automation/readme.md

 ```
 npm test
 ```
-7. Use tags to run a specific feature file.
+7. Use tags to run a `specific feature file`.
 Run in the command line:
 ```
 npm run feature "@users"
 ```
-8. To run a specific scenario, run in the command line:
+8. To run a `specific scenario`, run in the command line:
 ```
 npm run scenario "Create User with Required fields"
 ```